 YL: Do you feel resented or welcome?

 Working Gringos: 99.99% welcome.
-While there may be more prejudice against gringos in the Mexican border towns, we don't feel anything like that here.
-We've even heard locals say that gringos treat Yucatecos better than they treat each other.
+While there may be more prejudice against strangers in the Mexican border towns, we don't feel anything like that here.
+We've even heard locals say that extranjeros treat Yucatecos better than they treat each other.
 We think that means we aren't as codo (cheap).

 YL: What are your plans for the future here?

 Working Gringos: One day at a time.
 The magic works better that way.